tc39/proposal-module-expressions/README.md

 ## Realm interaction

-As anonymous inline modules behave like module specifiers, they are independent of the Realm where they exist, and they cannot close over any lexically scoped variable outside of the module--they just close over the Realm in which they're imported.
+As module blocks behave like module specifiers, they are independent of the Realm where they exist, and they cannot close over any lexically scoped variable outside of the module--they just close over the Realm in which they're imported.

-For example, in conjunction with the [Realms proposal](https://github.com/tc39/proposal-realms), anonymous inline modules could permit syntactically local code to be executed in the context of the module:
+For example, in conjunction with the [Realms proposal](https://github.com/tc39/proposal-realms), module blocks could permit syntactically local code to be executed in the context of the module:

 ```js
 let module = module {